-3.6 The part of Edwardstone known as Mill Green was identified as a 'Hinterland village' in the settlement hierarchy of the 2014 Core Strategy under Policy CS2.
-The Core Strategy approach to development was that most new development (including employment, housing, and retail, etc.) in Babergh would be directed sequentially to the towns / urban areas, and then to the Core Villages followed by the Hinterland Villages.
-In all cases the scale and location of development would depend upon the local housing need, the role of settlements as employment providers and retail/service centres, the capacity of existing physical and social infrastructure to meet forecast demands and the provision of new /enhanced infrastructure, as well as having regard to environmental constraints and the views of local communities as expressed in parish / community / neighbourhood plans.
+in the settlement hierarchy of the adopted Core Strategy under Policy CS2 which looks to the period 2031.
+The Core Strategy approach to development in Hinterland villages is that most new development (including employment, housing, and retail, etc.) in Babergh will be directed sequentially to the towns / urban areas, and then to the Core Villages followed by the Hinterland Villages.
+In all cases the scale and location of development will depend upon the local housing need, the role of settlements as employment providers and retail/service centres, the capacity of existing physical and social infrastructure to meet forecast demands and the provision of new /enhanced infrastructure, as well as having regard to environmental constraints and the views of local communities as expressed in parish / community / neighbourhood plans.

-Figure 15: Edwardstone Inset Map from 2006 Babergh Local Plan (Orange line denotes settlement boundary; green denotes Area of Visual and/or Recreational Amenity)
+Figure 15: Edwardstone Inset Map from Adopted Core Strategy (Red line denotes settlement boundary; green denotes listed buildings))